Search results for

 Edgar Cervantes / Android Authority

 One of the big errors we see is the term “jailbreak” (or rooting) incorrectly associated with unlocking phones.
-Rooting pertains explicitly to software, as you remove the phone’s restrictions to install custom Android software or delete/hide bloatware apps.
+Rooting pertains explicitly to software, as you remove the phone’s restrictions to install custom Android software, modify system settings, or do things like deleting bloatware apps.
 To that extent, you are “unlocking” the phone’s true potential or “unlocking” it from software-based restrictions.
 This is still not the same as SIM unlocking a device, though.

 Moreover, all IMEI numbers have linked codes used to unlock a phone.
 Manufacturers store these codes in a database accessible by carriers and other third-party services.
 This prevents you from ripping the SIM card out of any device you’re currently buying through AT&T and using it on T-Mobile’s network, for example.
 The IMEI number is still tied to AT&T; thus, the only way to unlock the phone is to make all the payments, send AT&T an unlock request, and get the unlock code.

-According to a quick chat with T-Mobile, you can take this route or allow the carrier to pay up to $650 in device and termination fees.
+According to a quick chat with T-Mobile, you can take this route or allow the carrier to pay up to a certain amount in device and termination fees.
 In turn, you must give T-Mobile the phone and purchase a new device through the company.

 You can buy unlocked phones outright